• Home

 The stakes, Karp argued, go well beyond any single Pentagon contract or any single company’s policy decision.
 “The danger for our industry,” he warned, “is that you get a famous horseshoe effect where there’s only one thing people agree on—and that’s that this is not paying the bills, and people in our industry should be nationalized.”

 That populist convergence—where left and right alike turn on tech—becomes inevitable, in Karp’s telling, if AI companies strip white-collar workers of their livelihoods while simultaneously refusing to serve the military.
-He was pointed about who those workers are: “Primarily Democratic-shaped people that you might grow up with—highly educated people who went to elite schools, or went to schools that are almost elite, for one party.”
+Again, he was pointed about who those workers are: “Primarily Democratic-shaped people that you might grow up with—highly educated people who went to elite schools, or went to schools that are almost elite, for one party.”

 Those fears are already materializing at an economic scale that lends urgency to Karp’s argument.
 Experts warn of an imminent AI doomsday scenario where white-collar workers’ days are numbered—a destabilizing force that would leave most employees jobless.
 These aren’t merely panic-inducing ideas; they carry real-world consequences, like a viral essay from Citrini Research that triggered mass market upheaval.

-In Karp’s view, the government would not allow AI companies to amass the power they already hold and still operate in a self-regulatory, non-governmental oversight capacity—let alone dictate terms of use back to the government itself.
+In Karp’s view, the government would not allow AI companies to amass the power they already hold and still operate in a self-regulatory, nongovernmental oversight capacity—let alone dictate terms of use back to the government itself.
 “This is where that path is going,” he said simply.
 The only way for companies like Palantir to retain their position, their contracts, and their access to the frontier AI models that power their platforms is to play by the government’s rules when called upon.
 For Palantir, losing that seat at the table doesn’t just mean bad optics.
 It means losing the technological inputs that make its core product work.

-It would be a dramatic reversal for a company that printed what Karp called just a month ago “one of the truly iconic performances in the history of corporate performance or technology” in Palantir’s latest quarterly earnings.
+It would be a dramatic reversal for a company that delivered what Karp called just a month ago “one of the truly iconic performances in the history of corporate performance or technology” in Palantir’s latest quarterly earnings.

 About the Author